Descriptors Design Spec (v1.3)¶

 Descriptors are the semantic home for behavior affordances.
 In this phase, the design distinguishes three behavior families:

-InstanceDance: domain-extensible behavior afforded by holon typesCommand: core-defined behavior afforded by descriptors, but not domain-extensibleOperator: core-defined semantic affordances of value types
+InstanceDance: domain-definable behavior afforded by holon typesCommand: core-defined behavior afforded by holon types, but not domain-definableOperator: core-defined semantic affordances of value types

 All three families follow the same inheritance posture: